mossbanay/Psychology-3-4/Notes/U3AOS2.md

 Narrative chaining relies on the principles of elaborative rehersal.
 After giving information meaningful links, recall becomes significantly easier as you are logically led from one item to another.

 ---

+### Areas of the brain for memory
+#### Hippocampus

+The hippocampus is a 3.5cm tube-like cortical structure located in the **medial temporal lobe** that has been identified as having a role in the production of memory.
+Specifically, the hippocampus is believed to be a key area in the production of **declarative memories**.

+While **consolidation** of declarative memory occurs within the hippocampus, it is not the final location where the long-term memories are stored, instead they are moved to areas of the brain where they are likely to be processed (e.g visual memories near the occipital lobe).

+#### Evidence for the functions of the hippocampus

+H.M. or Henry Molaison was a patient who suffered from severe epilepsy.
+In an attempt to treat his seizures, Molaison had the majority of his medial temporal lobe surgically removed.
+While surgically successful, the operation had the side-effect of seriously damaging his ability to store **new declarative memories**.

+Molaison's ability to **recall and learn procedural memories was unaffected**, although he could not recall the learning of the skills (e.g. mirror drawing).

+#### Amygdala

+The amygdala is a small bulbuous cortical area located at the end of the hippocampus in the medial temporal lobe.
+The amygdala is involved in the stimulation of memory storage for events that are particularly emotional (e.g fearful or frightening).

+#### Evidence for the functions of the amygdala

+TODO

+---

+### Memory over the lifespan

+- Tend to decline in short-term memory when dealing with complex tasks, however for simple tasks its fine
+- Procedural memories are the most resistant
+- Recall of prospective episodic memories is impaired

+---

+## Forgetting

+Forgetting is the inability to retrieve previously stored information.

+Psuedoforgetting is like hearing someones name after being introduced to them and 'forgetting it' - this is likely just not having enough time to encode the memory

+#### Retrieval failure theory
+#### Decay theory
+#### Interference theory
+#### Motivated forgetting theory